-Firefly Education recently established a partnership with ATSIMA (Aboriginal and Torres Strait Islander Mathematics Association) – an organisation that works with schools to help Aboriginal and Torres Strait Islander learners be successful in mathematics.
+Firefly Education recently established a partnership with ATSIMA (Aboriginal and Torres Strait Islander Mathematics Alliance) – an organisation that works with schools to help Aboriginal and Torres Strait Islander learners be successful in mathematics.

 In this partnership, Firefly will share our educational publishing expertise and production resources, while ATSIMA will share its rich knowledge of Indigenous perspectives and mathematical education.
 Together, we aim to create valuable resources we can each share with our wider educational communities.